camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 ```
 The default behavior is that each newly added flow element will be placed next to the previous flow element.

 When flow elements are added to an embedded subprocess, then the subprocess is resized when the subprocess border is reached.
 Therefore,
 it is recommended to first add all new elements to the subprocess and to then create the following elements.
 Otherwise it could lead to
 overlapping elements in the diagram.

 Branches of gateways are placed one below the other.
 Auto layout is not provided, therefore the elements of different branches may overlap.

+[multi-instance]: ../../../../reference/bpmn20/tasks/task-markers/#multiple-instance